 .GetInstance<IAuthorizationProvider>("RuleProvider");

-Get the current user identity
+Step 4 Get the current user identity

 WindowsIdentity identity = WindowsIdentity.GetCurrent();